SiclaitGitHub/ticket-lifecycle/README.md

 3. Confirm Agent Access

-- Verify that the "Agent" has access to the tickets that were created previosuly on the "Admin Panel"
+- Verify that the "Agent" has access to the tickets that were created previosuly on the "Admin Panel".
 - Setting Agent to "Supreme Admin" access should allow the agent "Jane Doe" to see all created tickets.
 </p>
 <br />